Yes, you’ll need some money if you want to travel but luckily I can give you some great tips on how to save money when travelling.

 Bus and train station are usually in the city, so it’s easy to get the subway from there.
 But airports are outside the cities and taxis are expensive.
 Like one-night-in-a-hotel expensive.
 Set your priorities and take the bus to get to the city.

 Every airport has at least 1 express bus line to the city.
 Ask around in the airport or just do your research online before landing there.
-Some airports are connected to the subways.
+Some airports are connected to the subway.
 Even better.

-Every city has its own transport system, and have multiple transport ticket options.
+Every city has its own transport system, and they each have multiple transport ticket options.
 That can include a 1-way ticket, 1/2/3 days ticket, 1 week and 1 month.
 Check the different prices and see which option is the most convenient for you.

 6. Skip the restaurants and bars

-Look on the map and search for the nearest supermarket to your place.
-Most receptionists will give you a map to show you a bit around and also point out on the map where is the supermarket.
+Look on the map and search for the nearest supermarket to your accommodation.
+Most hostel receptionists will give you a map to show you a bit around and also point out on the map where is the supermarket.
 Go there, take a look, but something for the next morning if you don’t have breakfast included.

 7. Drink tap water

-If the water is drinkable.
-Most European countries have good quality water running out the tap.
+Most European countries have good quality water running out of the tap.
 Have a bottle with you and just refill it when you get the chance.
 Buying bottled water every day can be the price of another day of travel, so why waste the money?

 Every country has different laws regarding discounts.
 In France, you get a free pass in most museums if you are under 25 and in Belgium everyone under 26 gets 50% off train tickets.
 Nice.